 b) In addition to the step d) of clause 6.4.1.2.6, the MSGin5G Server should include a "Number of individual messages" element in this message to indicate the total number of MSGin5G message delivery status reports which are aggregated into this single message.

 c) In addition to the step d) of clause 6.4.1.2.6, the MSGin5G Server should include a "List of individual messages" element in this message.
-Each child element in this "List of individual messages" element contains information elements listed below:
+Each child element of this "List of individual messages" element contains information elements listed below:

 1) "Message ID" of the individual MSGin5G message delivery status reports which is copied from the MSGin5G message that is being acknowledged;

-2) "Delivery Status" element copied from the individual MSGin5G message; and
+2) "Delivery Status" element copied from the individual MSGin5G message delivery status report; and

-3) an optional "Failure Cause" element copied from the individual MSGin5G message.
+3) an optional "Failure Cause" element copied from the individual MSGin5G message delivery status report.